ArminAhmadkhaniha/QGCNlib/README.md

 **Testing:**

 ### 1. Full Scale Execution (`main.py`)
-By default, the `examples/main_paper.py` script is designed to run the QGCN model on the **full dataset**.
+By default, the `examples/main.py` script is designed to run the QGCN model on the **full dataset**.
 * **Scope:** It considers *all* nodes and *all* edges in every epoch.
 * **No Batching:** There is no mini-batching; one epoch represents a complete pass over the entire graph topology.
 * **Performance Warning:** While this provides the most accurate global representation, it is computationally intensive.
 For large graphs, a full run can take **days** depending on your hardware.
 Use this approach only if you have powerful resources.
-Following, one can find out about what we have used for our experiments:

-[Nibi](https://docs.alliancecan.ca/wiki/Nibi), the Anishinaabemowin word for water, is a general purpose cluster of 134,400 CPU cores and 288 H100 NVIDIA GPUs.
-Built by Hypertec, the cluster is hosted and operated by SHARCNET at University of Waterloo.
+Check the [Nibi](https://docs.alliancecan.ca/wiki/Nibi) for one such example.

 ### 2. Iterative batching (suggested)
 To handle the computational complexity described above, our research utilizes a dynamic **"Iterative batching"** strategy rather than standard batching.
 This approach allows us to scale to larger graphs by processing specific sub-sections of the graph sequentially.